 - Any arbitral award about children must follow the “best interests of the child” test.
 Arbitrators must consider the same things that family law courts consider when they decide what is in the child’s best interest.
 These things are listed in section 24 of the Children’s Law Reform Act.

 - You always have the right to ask the court for permission to appeal an arbitral award.
 You cannot give up that right.
 If you challenge the award, the court can substitute its own decision for the arbitral award.
 The court may do this if the arbitral award says anything not related to family law or if it orders something that the court would not have ordered.
-Courts will also check that arbitral awards about custody and access follow the Children’s Law Reform Act.
+Courts will also check that arbitral awards about decision-making responsibility and parenting time follow the Children’s Law Reform Act.
 The court will only enforce orders that are in the best interests of the children.

 - All family law arbitral awards must be in writing.

 - Starting in April 2008, all family law arbitrators who are not lawyers must take training in Canadian family law.
-All arbitrators must take training to learn about domestic violence.
+All arbitrators must take training to learn about domestic violence and power imbalances.

 - Arbitrators must make sure that the process will be fair.
 To do this, they must investigate whether there has ever been violence or abuse in your relationship.
 They must also check that you and your former spouse have equal power and control in your relationship.
 Although arbitrators have the power to set up ways to protect you in these circumstances, most people agree that arbitration does not work well if your spouse was violent or abusive, if he has tried to bully or scare you, or if he has taken advantage of you.